 When you can verify how clean a surface is, you can ensure the effectiveness and long life of parts washers.
 And a cleaning method is only as useful as its verification process.
 Using contact angle tools and partnering with surface intelligence experts to determine surface cleanliness, development teams can build new products that include a cleanliness specification.
 This specification becomes the common language surrounding surface quality that begins at your supplier’s location and extends throughout the product’s entire lifecycle.

-Furthermore, partnering with surface intelligence experts provides you with a competitive advantage by helping you to choose the most efficient cleaning methods, parts washers, and providing data to optimize existing cleaning methods and equipment.
+Furthermore, partnering with surface intelligence experts provides you with a competitive advantage by helping you to choose the most efficient cleaning methods and parts washers and providing data to optimize existing cleaning methods and equipment.
 Sometimes a particular solvent is more effective than another, or the fluid in a parts washer becomes dirty.
 Rapid contact angle measurements will detect these variables to ensure the process is running seamlessly.

 A cleaning process study conducted by Brighton Science shows how easy it is to develop proper surface cleaning processes for optimal adhesion.
 Figures 1 and 2 compare different washing methods on metals and composites.
 Figure 1, displaying measurements on metals, shows the contact angles—which lower as surface cleanliness increases—after various washing techniques.

-This study shows that the most highly effective cleaning method for these metals is a parts washer followed by an aerospace grade solvent wipe.
-Figure 2 suggests the parts washer alone is highly ineffective on these composites, but when followed by a solvent wipe, produces the cleanest surface.
+This study shows that the most highly effective cleaning method for these metals is a parts washer followed by an aerospace-grade solvent wipe.
+Figure 2 suggests the parts washer alone is highly ineffective on these composites, but when followed by a solvent wipe, it produces the cleanest surface.

 Figure 1: Washing methods on metal